simon-weber/gmusicapi/README.md

-#gmusicapi: an unofficial Python API for Google Music
+#gmusicapi: an unofficial Python API for Google Play Music

 The project is not supported nor endorsed by Google.
 I'll be interning for Google this summer, so to avoid conflicts of interest I'll stop contributing sometime in May.
 Get in touch if you're interested in taking over maintenance.